PJTheCoder/PA2/README.md

 # COMS 311 PA2 WGraph & ImageProcessor
 For my Computer Science 311 Programming Assignment 2 I was tasked with completing two classes: WGraph and ImageProcessor.
 The main goal of this assignment was to implement different variations of the shortest path problem for graphs.
-I chose to use Dijkstra's.
+I chose to use my own implementation of Dijkstra's in order to satisfy that requirement.

 ## WGraph
 ![wgraph](https://user-images.githubusercontent.com/40704571/48816945-ca572f00-ed09-11e8-87f8-dfa43b191fda.PNG)